ncatlab/nlab-content/pages/1342.md

 This should presumeably be read as saying that $P_n(-)$ _satisfies codescent_ and is hence an _$n$-costack_.

-This statement is closely related to the _homotopy van Kampen theorem_, which essentially asserts that $\Pi_n$ satisfies even a strict form of codescent.
+This statement is closely related to the higher homotopy [[van Kampen theorem]], which essentially asserts that $\Pi_n$ satisfies even a strict form of codescent.

 For blog discussion about this see